 No one truly knows how it is that the last two hours of school before summer vacation appear to drag on forever.
-Time itself does not adhere to the ticking of a clock, it’s a gossamer thread just out of view that you can’t quite capture.
-But researchers are trying to figure it out, and a study in Proceedings of the Royal Society posits that neurons may be involved in how humans perceive the passage of time.
+Time itself does not adhere to the ticking of a clock; it’s a gossamer thread just out of view that you can’t quite capture.
+However, researchers have been trying to figure it out, and a study in Proceedings of the Royal Society posits that neurons may be involved in how humans perceive the passage of time.

-“We know the brain [tracks time] routinely and accurately, but we’re not sure how,” said lead author of the study James Heron of the University of Bradford in the U.K. to Wired.
+“We know the brain [tracks time] routinely and accurately, but we’re not sure how,” said the lead author of the study, James Heron of the University of Bradford in the United Kingdom.
 “Our evidence strongly suggests the presence of neural units in the brain that are tuned to different durations.”
-While we have a greater understanding today on how spatial reasoning works in the brain, no real progress has been made in temporal reasoning.
+While we have a greater understanding today of how spatial reasoning works in the brain, no real progress has been made in temporal reasoning.

 So what does this mean?
-It doesn’t answer the question on how some moments last so long.
-But it lets us guess at the reasoning, and if adapted sensory does play a part in temporal reasoning then it could be assumed that a wandering, unfocused, mind during those aforementioned last hours of school may be too preoccupied with how time is passing with each glance at the clock.
+It doesn’t answer the question of how some moments last so long.
+But it lets us guess at the reasoning, and if adapted sensory does play a part in temporal reasoning, then it could be assumed that a wandering, unfocused mind during those aforementioned last hours of school may be too preoccupied with how time is passing with each glance at the clock.
 Staying focused on a task seems to help alleviate the dragging of time.